-More than just a starting point, Manila — pulsing with frenetic energy, infused with both rich history and competitive modernizations — remains a top destination in itself.
+More than just a starting point, Metro Manila — pulsing with frenetic energy, infused with both rich history and competitive modernization — remains a top destination in itself.

-There are two sides to Manila.
-The first is the old city of Manila, where visitors can experience a bygone age.
+The first is the old City of Manila, where visitors can experience a bygone age.
 The walled city of Intramuros is where the country’s colonial Hispanic past comes alive — in the architecture of the buildings and along the cobbled streets.
-Binondo is home to the world’s oldest Chinatown and a bustling crowd of people.
-The country’s capital is also home to the national museums of natural history, anthropology and fine art.
+Binondo is home to the world’s oldest Chinatown and bustling crowds.
+The country’s capital, it is also home to the national museums of natural history, anthropology and fine art.

-But the Manila that most people know is actually the greater area of Metro Manila, where the more cosmopolitan side of the city emerges.
-Metro Manila includes the cities of Makati, the central business district; Taguig City, which encompasses Bonifacio Global City, a thriving business, restaurant and shopping district with a Singapore-like feel; Pasig, home to the Ortigas Business District; and Quezon City, where large shopping centers and corporate buildings are juxtaposed with suburban life.
+On the other hand, what most people know as “Manila” is actually Metro Manila, the National Capital Region (NCR) that encompasses no less than 16 cities — including the city of Manila, of course, along with Makati, the country’s economic epicenter; Taguig, which encompasses Bonifacio Global City, a thriving business, restaurant and shopping district; Pasig, home to the bustling Ortigas Business District; and Quezon City, a university town where large shopping centers and corporate buildings are juxtaposed with suburban life.

-Southeast Asia is home to many megapolises worth visiting — and Manila, Philippines is no exception.
-Though it may be underrated by many who tour around Asia, this pearl of a city will certainly make an impression on you and may just entice you to return again and again.
+Southeast Asia is home to many megapolises worth visiting — and Metro Manila in the Philippines is no exception.
+Though it may be underrated by many who tour Asia, this pearl of a city will certainly make an impression on you and may just entice you to return again and again.

 Aside from learning about the city’s rich and storied history from old Spanish forts and museums, you can get your culture fix from Manila’s thriving modern art scene, which attracts art connoisseurs from all over the region.
 Experience the after-hours vibes of the city and catch a drag show, dance the night away in clubs or check out late-night dives for some excellent indie music.

-It’s relatively easy to find a cab or use a ride-hailing service.
+It’s relatively easy to find a cab or use a ride-hailing service, which is also the most hassle-free way of getting around the city.
 If you’re up for some cultural immersion, try getting a ride on a jeepney — you can flag one down and get off practically anywhere along its route.
-These descendants of military jeeps from American times are known for their kitschy decorations and elbow-to-elbow seating; you’ll likely be squished between locals.
-For short distances, you can hop on a tricycle, a local mode of transportation which looks like a motorized rickshaw.
+These descendants of military jeeps from American times are known for their kitschy decorations and elbow-to-elbow seating.
+For short distances, you can hop on a tricycle (really a motorcycle with a sidecar).

 If these aren’t your speed, you can jump on an air-conditioned point-to-point bus, which gets you directly from one place to another without fuss, so you won’t have to worry about missing your stop.
 Thinking of taking the train?
 Be warned: The lines can be long and the train cars packed, especially during rush hour.